-A high-quality accredited and salaried postgraduate programme combining academic study with a mentored placement, qualifying you to teach in Scottish secondary schools.
+A postgraduate programme with financial support, combining academic study with a mentored placement, qualifying you to teach in a Scottish secondary school.

 Running from January to January, it brings together the first two steps in your career as a teacher, the initial teacher education programme and the Teacher Induction Scheme, and you will be fully registered with the General Teaching Council for Scotland (GTCS), allowing you to teach pupils of secondary age in your subject specialism (Chemistry, Computing, Home Economics, Mathematics, Physics) in Scottish schools.

 "This innovative and exciting model of Initial Teacher Education has been skilfully designed to maximise students' learning and teaching experience over a one-year period.
 We have carefully considered that the correct balance of theoretical understanding and practical application is in place, whilst also ensuring that the programme enables students to develop the competence and confidence required to enter the classroom."

 If you want to read the full GTCS statement, you can find it on the GTCS website

 GTCS Director of Education and Professional Learning